Skip to main content

 Kincaid’s Statement on Protecting Women’s Sports and Sex‑Based Privacy – WA‑01

-PRESS RELEASE FOR IMMEDIATE RELEASE February 6, 2026 Kincaid for Congress Washington’s 1st District Kincaid: Protecting Women’s Sports and Sex‑Based Privacy in Washington’s 1st District Press statement from Kincaid for Congress – WA‑01 Protecting Women’s Sports and Sex Based Privacy Principle Women and girls are entitled to fair athletic competition, physical safety, and personal privacy in sex-segregated environments.
-These protections are grounded in long standing principles of equality and security.
-Upholding them is both a matter of fairness and of maintaining public trust in the integrity of institutions that serve them.
-This effort is not about exclusion it is about establishing clear, consistent standards that safeguard women’s opportunities, dignity, and rights.
-Policy Priorities 1) Ensuring Fairness in Women’s and Girls’ Sports Women’s sports exist to promote equitable athletic competition and to preserve ...
+For Immediate Release Contact: Kincaid for Congress Website: kincaidforcongress.com Date: February 6, 2026 Press Release · WA-01 Kincaid: Protecting Women's Sports and Sex-Based Privacy in Washington's 1st District Press statement from Kincaid for Congress — WA-01 Women and girls are entitled to fair athletic competition, physical safety, and personal privacy in sex segregated environments.
+These protections are grounded in long-standing principles of equality and security.
+Upholding them is both a matter of basic fairness and of maintaining public trust in the institutions that serve women and girls.
+This effort is not about exclusion.
+It is about establishing clear, consistent standards that safeguard women's opportunities, dignity, and rights and about having the courage to say so plainly when others will not.
+Policy Priorities 1.
+Ensuring Fairness in Women's and Girls' Sports Women's sports exist to promote e...

 The Tragic Failure Behind the Lawrence Reed / Bethany MaGee Case